 The government has published extensive guidance for the public on the mental health and wellbeing aspects of coronavirus, as well as guidance on supporting children and young people’s wellbeing.

-In light of this guidance, staff from City’s Organisational Development, HR, Occupational Health, Student Counselling & Mental Health and Sport & Leisure teams have compiled a list of helpful resources and information, divided into the following sections:
+Staff from City’s Organisational Development, HR, Occupational Health, Student Counselling & Mental Health and Sport & Leisure teams have compiled a list of helpful resources and information, specifically aimed at those who continue to work and study from home.
+The guidance is divided into the following sections:

 Dos and Don’ts for working from home